geotools/geotools/docs/user/library/xml/faq.rst

 an XML Schema.

-If this schema is incorrectly configured (common with MapServer) or cannot be reached (common with restricted environments) our Parser will give up guessing what is a Feature and just return the values in a HashMap.
+If this schema is incorrectly configured (common with MapServer) or cannot be reached (common with restricted environments) our parser will give up guessing what is a Feature and just return the values in a ``HashMap`` .

 .. note::